The Magistrate (play): Critical reception

 The Times said that for "deftness of construction, ingenuity and genuine fun" the play was the equal of any French farce, and said that it made the public laugh until their sides ache.
 The Era said "the fun is fast and furious … ingeniously constructed … supremely bright and comical."

 Revivals

 The play has been frequently revived.
-Productions include those at Terry's Theatre in 1892; the Arts Theatre, 1943; St Martin's Theatre in 1944; and the Old Vic in 1959.
+Productions include those at Terry's Theatre in 1892; the Arts Theatre, 1943; St Martin's Theatre in 1944; and The Old Vic in 1959.
 Another was at the Cambridge Theatre, London, from 18 September 1969, starring Alastair Sim as Mr. Posket, Patricia Routledge as Agatha Posket, Michael Aldridge as Captain Vale, Renée Asherson as Charlotte, Robert Coote as Colonel Lukyn and Tamara Ustinov as Beatie Tomlinson.
+A 1982 production at Boston University starred Brian Hargrove.
 A more recent London revival, starring Ian Richardson as Posket, was at the Savoy Theatre in 1997.

 Between 14 November 2012 and 10 February 2013, a production of The Magistrate was presented at the National Theatre in London, and streamed live to cinemas across the UK.
 Directed by Timothy Sheader, the production featured John Lithgow in the title role opposite Nancy Carroll.